hbctraining/Pseudobulk-for-scRNAseq/lessons/06_DE_comparisons.md

 **Exercise**

-Based on the data we have looked at so far, what do you think are the answers to the above questions?
+Based on the data we have looked at so far, what do you think are the answers to the above questions for our VSM cells?

 ***

 Another imporant aspect to consider is the amount of computational resources it takes to calculate the differential genes.
-The amount of time and cores necessary for an analysis will scale with the size of your dataset (number of cells and samples), but are important to factor when selecting the method you move forward with.
+The amount of time and computer cores necessary for an analysis will scale with the size of your dataset (number of cells and samples), but are important to factor when selecting the method you move forward with.

 <p align="center">